Copyright © University of Cambridge. All rights reserved.

 There are two main parts to this problem

 .
-Learners need to identify the symmetries of various capital letters and to practise reading coordinates.
-It needs to be approached systematically because not all the clues are straightforward.
+Firtsly, learners need to identify the symmetries of various capital letters.
+Secondly, they need to practise reading coordinates.
+The problem should be approached systematically because some of the clues are not straightforward.

 It would be good to have the problem displayed on an interactive whiteboard or data projector so that you can use the interactivity throughout the lesson.
 Start by arranging some of the letters on the grid and asking the children a few questions about where they are placed which will remind them about symmetry and coordinates.
 For example, you could ask "Where is the letter that has two